JhonyRider/WP-Stagging/index.md

 ## 1) Create a WordPress Azure App Service with a slot

-*Note: The slot can be created later as well*
+*Note: The slot can be created later as well but extra steps will be required to create and connect the slot database*

 Go to [https://ms.portal.azure.com/#create/WordPress.WordPress](https://ms.portal.azure.com/#create/WordPress.WordPress).
 Navigate to the **Deployment** tab and check **"Add staging slot"**.
 You can leave the rest of the configuration as default.